evaluedke/SoC_ML_Project/README.md

 - eofs
 - warnings

 The code is structured into several sections.
-In the beginning, there is a preprocessing part in which the data
+In the beginning, there is a preprocessing part in which the variables are stored in a dictionary, anomalies are created and area weights are calculated.
+In the exploratory data analysis, the focus lies on finding correlations between the climatic variables with the goal of choosing the most relevant variables for the machine learning part.
+In that part, a random forest algorithm is applied to predict sea ice, 2 timeseries prediction approaches: a statistical ARIMA model and a neural network LSTM are compared in predicting the progression of sea ice over time.
+And finally, an EOF analysis produces the Arctic Oscillation (AO) mode of climate variability to eventually find a relationship between the sea ice fraction and the phase of the AO.